MUCollective/multiverse/README.md

 </div>

-The original paper looked at the relationship between fertility, relationship status, and religiousity.
+The original paper looked at the relationship between fertility, relationship status, and religiosity.
 But there are many reasonable ways to have defined each of these three variables from this dataset, so it is a good candidate for multiverse analysis.

 ## A single data set analysis: one possible analysis among many